What is a K-1 Visa?

 - Evidence that your relationship with your fiance(e) is genuine

 Please note this list is not exhaustive and the consular officer may ask to see additional evidence.
 With that said, be sure to take everything mentioned above to your interview, as your application will be in jeopardy if you fail to provide any of these documents.
-That’s why it’s a good idea to gather what you can before you start your K-1 Visa application, as some of these documents may be hard to replace if you can’t locate the original copies.
+That is why it is a good idea to gather what you can before you start your K-1 Visa application, as some of these documents may be hard to replace if you cannot locate the original copies.

 K-1 Visa processing times

-At the moment (July 2021), the USCIS estimates that it’ll currently take 8-10 months to process a Form I-129F.
+The USCIS estimates that it will currently take 8-10 months to process a Form I-129F.
 On top of that, there’s an additional 4-6-week wait for the agency to send an interview request to your local embassy or consulate.